Lobesitdoll/mdncomp/README.md

 - Additional documentation:
   - Show title text per feature.
-  - Show a summary **description** per feature (included in the dataset for mdncomp only).
+  - Show a summary **description** per feature *(included in the dataset for mdncomp only)*.
-  - Provides a verified URL to the feature's documentation page on [MDN](https://developer.mozilla.org/).
+  - Provides a *verified* URL to the feature's documentation page on [MDN](https://developer.mozilla.org/).
-  - Show standards/specification references, status and links (W3C, WHATWG, KHRONOS, ECMA, IETF etc.) (included in the dataset for mdncomp only).
+  - Show standards/specification references, status and links (W3C, WHATWG, KHRONOS, ECMA, IETF etc.)
+   *(included in the dataset for mdncomp only)*.

 - Integrated update mechanism
   - Lighting fast update process
-  - Updates with patch files (RFC 6902/6901) with support for several versions back, providing a shorthand summary.
+  - Updates with patch files (RFC 6902 / 6901) with support for several versions back.
-  - Optional force update to reinitialize/clean all data, or with data corruption
+  - Optional forced data update to reinitialize with a full clean data set, f.ex. with data corruption.
   - Compressed data transfers

 - Define permanent/often used options in a config file (which can be suspended via option).